Charles Simonyi: Career

+Simonyi's early career and interests are described in the book Programmers at Work, a collection of interviews published by Microsoft Press.

 At the age of 17, Simonyi left Hungary on a short-term visa but did not return.
 He was hired by Denmark's A/S Regnecentralen in 1966 where he worked with Per Brinch Hansen and Peter Kraft on the RC 4000 minicomputer's Real-time Control System, and with Peter Naur on the GIER ALGOL compiler.

 He subsequently moved from Denmark to the United States in 1968 to attend the University of California, Berkeley, where he earned his BS in Engineering Mathematics & Statistics in 1972 under Butler Lampson.
-He has honorary doctorate degrees from the Juilliard School in New York and from the University of Pecs in Hungary.
+He has honorary doctorate degrees from the Juilliard School in New York and from the University of Pécs in Hungary.

 Simonyi was recruited to Xerox PARC by Butler Lampson during its most productive period, working alongside Lampson, Alan Kay and Robert Metcalfe on the development of the Xerox Alto, one of the first personal computers.
 He and Lampson developed Bravo, the first WYSIWYG document preparation program, which became operational in 1974.
 During this time he received his PhD in computer science from Stanford University in 1977 with a dissertation on a software project management technique he called meta-programming.
 This approach sought to defeat Brooks' law by scaling programming through a formalization of communication among programmers.
 In the 1992 book Accidental Empires (ISBN 0-88730-855-4), Robert X. Cringely gave this description:

 Simonyi's dissertation was an attempt to describe a more efficient method of organizing programmers to write software... the metaprogrammer was the designer, decision maker, and communication controller in a software development group.... individual programmers were allowed to make no design decisions about the project.
 All they did was write the code as described by the metaprogrammer....
 A programmer with a problem or a question would take it to the metaprogrammer, who could come up with an answer or transfer the question to another programmer...

 Simonyi remained at PARC until 1981.

 In 1997, Simonyi was elected a member of the National Academy of Engineering for developing widely used desktop productivity software.
 He also became a member of the American Academy of Arts and Sciences in 2008.
 Since 1998 Simonyi has served as member of the Board of Trustees of the Institute for Advanced Study in Princeton and was its Chairman in 2008.
 Simonyi received the Golden Plate Award of the American Academy of Achievement in 2000.